LOVE YOURSELF FIRST

 There’s more to this than I’ve written here.

-You’ll discover how great you are!
-And then– and then– you will love yourself!
+When you begn to know yourself, you’ll discover how great you are!
+And then– and then– you will start to love yourself, if you don’t already.

 If you already do love yourself, terrific, then you’ll learn more about you, always a good thing.